 - Competitors, clients, and customers may question whether the company will stand behind its contractual obligations.

 - Vendors and contractors may put the business on COD terms causing a cash flow problem.

 - Employee theft may increase because they believe any theft will not be detected.

-Please call Michael Chulak or any of our agents with questions.
+Please call Michael Chulak or any of our business brokers with questions.